Notice of a Change Healthcare Third-Party Incident

 Daylight Saving Time and Your Health

-Dr. Zee shares why she is in favor of getting rid of the time change and moving to year-round standard time.
+Dr. Zee shares why she is in favor of getting rid of daylight saving time and moving to year-round standard time.

 What Is Daylight Saving Time?